Red Light Therapy at Home vs Alternatives: Price, Perks, and Products

 Doing Red Light Therapy at Home: What to Expect?

-Undergoing red light therapy at home is a popular concept.
-You can use these at-home devices because they have a lower output than the ones used in spas and wellness clinics.
+Undergoing red light therapy at home is starting to be a popular concept.
+You can use these devices because they have a lower output than the ones used in spas and wellness clinics.

 They also contain built-in safety features.
 Such as auto shut-offs/timers and temperature controllers.
 These reduce the danger of malfunction and the lack of experience in handling such devices.

-A convenient aspect of AT HOME red light therapy session is that the process itself is rapid, efficient, simple, and hassle-free.
+A convenient aspect of AT HOME red light therapy sessions is that the process itself is effortless, efficient, cost-effective, has no limitations on the frequency of use, and is hassle-free.
 It needs little to no maintenance.

 Whereas going to spas, your dermatologist’s or even visiting a local wellness clinic can set you back by a few hundred dollars in just one session.